michaelhenry/Localizr/README.md

 </resources>
 ```

-## Model
+## Models
-- App, ofcourse we do have different applications
+- App, ofcourse we do have different applications.
-- Platform,  (ios, android, Django, where we can define the format so it is flexible)
+- Platform,  (ios, android, Django, where we can also define the format so it is flexible).
-- Locale, the list of localizations that we are supporting
+- Locale, the list of localizations that we are supporting.
 - KVStore, where we store the key-value pair.

 ## Author